denn1sraj/wordnik-gre-lookup/README.md

 ~~2.
 Call the API to look up words~~
 ~~3.
 Write to a CSV file~~
 ~~4. add error handling with a log~~
-5. add fix for error handling within
+~~5. add fix for error handling~~
+6. separate iterations for improved error handling by call
+7. solve for retry if error code is 429 too many error requests

 ## Gsheets Dev -- Future Feature